 Shanghai Disney Resort to reopen Disneytown, hotel on June 16

-BEIJING, June 14 (Reuters) - Shanghai Disney Resort said on Tuesday it will reopen Disneytown and Shanghai Disneyland hotel on June 16.
+BEIJING, June 14 (Reuters) - Shanghai Disney Resort said on Tuesday it will reopen Disneytown and Shanghai Disneyland hotel on June 16 but the main Disneyland park will remain closed until further notice.

+Toy Story Hotel, one of its two resort hotels will also remain closed, the resort operator said in a statement.

 The Shanghai Disney Resort reopened some retail and park areas last week.